guillaumeboehm/zsh-z-vim/README.md

 ## WIP (works for basic usage)

-Plugin using the concept of Zsh-z (gif below) for opening frequent files
+Plugin using the concept of Zsh-z (gif below) for opening frequent files.
+Command: zv

 ![Zsh-z demo](img/demo.gif)